McDoit/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

       *Implements* :py:meth:`@scope/jsii-calc-lib.Value.value`

-      The value.

       :type: number *(readonly)*

    .. py:attribute:: decorationPostfixes

-      A set of postfixes to include in a decorated .toString().

       :type: string[]

    .. py:attribute:: decorationPrefixes

-      A set of prefixes to include in a decorated .toString().

       :type: string[]

    .. py:attribute:: stringStyle

-      The .toString() style.

       :type: :py:class:`~jsii-calc.composition.CompositeOperation.CompositionStringStyle`\